Last Updated on July 20, 2025 by cscontents

 ansible-playbook playbook.yml -i inventory.txt -vv

-Here, ‘playbook.yml’ is the name of the playbook we have given, you can give any name.
-And ‘-i’ is the flag used to pass the inventory file which contain details about the remote server.
+Here, ‘playbook.yml’ is the name of the playbook we have given; you can give any name.
+And ‘-i’ is the flag used to pass the inventory file, which contains details about the remote server.

-From the above 3 example, it is clear that we can perform most of the tasks on Linux using Ansible, which means we can automate them.
+From the above 3 examples, it is clear that we can perform most of the tasks on Linux using Ansible, which means we can automate them.

-For example, you need to install any software in a Linux machine.
-For this, collect the commands which you would run to install that software manually and then write a playbook by looking the above examples which will do the job for you.
+For example, you need to install any software on a Linux machine.
+For this, collect the commands that you would run to install that software manually, and then write a playbook by looking at the above examples, which will do the job for you.
 No need for manual installation.

-Not only that, if you have some python script which you want to run on the remote server, then you can easily call that script from the playbook and that script will be run in the remote machine.
-Same for PowerShell script, if we have a remote Windows machine, and we have PowerShell script to do a specific task, then we can call the script from the ansible playbook and that script will be run on the remote Windows machine.
+Not only that, if you have some Python script that you want to run on the remote server, then you can easily call that script from the playbook, and that script will be run on the remote machine.
+Same for PowerShell script, if we have a remote Windows machine, and we have a PowerShell script to do a specific task, then we can call the script from the Ansible playbook, and that script will be run on the remote Windows machine.

-And another great thing is once you develop the playbook, you can reuse it in the future.
-For this, we can go with Ansible role.
-Ansible’s roles are made to perform a specific task, and they are easy to use, it will simplify your playbook.
-Creating Ansible role, we can easily share our playbook with the community, or we can use role developed by others.
+And another great thing is that once you develop the playbook, you can reuse it in the future.
+For this, we can go with the Ansible role.
+Ansible’s roles are made to perform a specific task, and they are easy to use; it will simplify your playbook.
+Creating an Ansible role, we can easily share our playbook with the community, or we can use a role developed by others.

 Thank You.

-If you are interested in learning DevOps, please have a look at the below articles, which will help you greatly.
+If you are interested in learning DevOps, please have a look at the articles below, which will help you greatly.

 - Kubernetes Series: Part 1 – Introduction to Kubernetes | Background of Kubernetes